DHTMLX/docs-spreadsheet/docs/api/spreadsheet_deletecolumn_method.md

 ### Parameters

-- `cell` - (mandatory) the id of a cell that contains the name of the column that should be deleted
+- `cell` - (required) the id of a cell that contains the name of the column that should be deleted

 ### Example